liluhu0/KCOC/README.md

 }
 @article{KMoCoL,
-  title={KMoCoL: k-Positive Momentum Contrastive Learning for Imbalanced Diabetic Retinopathy Grading}, author={Li, Luhu and Liu, Xuya and Hou, Xinguo and Chen, Li and Zhou, Yuanfeng and Fu, Shujun}, journal={IEEE Transactions on Instrumentation and Measurement}, doi={10.1109/TIM.2025.3542859}}
+  title={KMoCoL: k-Positive Momentum Contrastive Learning for Imbalanced Diabetic Retinopathy Grading}, author={Luhu Li and Xuya Liu and Xinguo Hou and Li Chen and Yuanfeng Zhou and Shujun Fu}, journal={IEEE Transactions on Instrumentation and Measurement}, doi={10.1109/TIM.2025.3542859}}
 ```